 Some Parsers support reverse hostname resolution to annotate IP addresses with the actual hostname.
-The reverse name lookup will be performed by the Minion while parsing the protocol data.
-The resolved hostname, if found, is attached to the address information and both will be sent to the Adapter for further processing.
+The Minion performs the reverse name lookup while parsing the protocol data.
+The resolved hostname, if found, is attached to the address information and both are sent to the Adapter for further processing.